 Regular performance opportunities are an integral part of the programme and provide an opportunity for pupils to showcase their learning.
 Implicit in all programmes is the vision to build continuation beyond the first year – where all pupils can make an informed choice to decide if they wish to continue learning.

 Programmes run for a whole academic year.
 Once established it is intended that programmes become an integral part of the musical offer in school and continue to run year on year.
 Many of our programmes have been running in Wandsworth Schools for more than 10 years.

 All WCET Programmes run over 30 weeks of the school year, which includes 29 teaching sessions and 1 music tutor CPD.
 We provide WCET instruments FREE of charge for as long as teaching is maintained, ensuring that each child has their own instrument.

-For any further information regarding WCET please contact Lydia Malitskie or Chris Spreadbury
+For new schools interested in WCET or for any further information please contact Lydia Malitskie or Chris Spreadbury

 WCET Festival – See Wandsworth Schools in action!